We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 The personal statement is your chance to give a brief monologue to the file readers, so the best judgment about a topic is necessarily yours—only you can know what is most relevant about your background for purposes of admission to law school.
 To quote our application, “There is no formula for a successful personal statement, and different individuals will find different topics to be well-suited to them.”
 Spend some time thinking about what it is that you would tell an admissions officer if you had ten minutes of undivided attention—perhaps about what led you to law school, about unusual challenges you’ve overcome, about your religious, political, cultural, or sexual identity, about unusual experiences or travel, or simply why you’d be an interesting person to have in the class.
 Whatever topic you choose, your statement will be evaluated on both content and construction, so your goal should be to write about something interesting and write about it well.

 And while it is certainly not necessary to have an explicit statement about “… and this is why I want to go to law school,” you should nonetheless bear in mind that since getting admitted to law school is the goal, that question is one you should implicitly address.
-We also offer nine optional essay topics, from which you can choose to write up to two additional essays, in order that our decision will be based on as much information about you as possible.
+We also offer 10 optional essay topics, from which you can choose to write up to two additional essays, in order that our decision will be based on as much information about you as possible.
 These essays are truly optional, and many people are admitted without submitting additional essays beyond the personal statement; at the same time, we often find that they add extremely helpful depth and perspective.

 -